 To answer the original question: Tableau or Mode?

 If your team or organization cares more about stability, is more business-user-focused, and want easy-to-use functionality and visualizations, I would recommend you to go for Tableau.
 Since Tableau is well established, it has a lot of resources to support medium to large size organizations, and their intuitive interface is easy to use for building visualizations to understand and communicate your company’s performance with business focused users.

 If your team or organization cares more about in-depth analytics, machine learning, and is more analyst-user-focused, I would recommend you to pick Mode.
 With Mode, you could utilize the flexibility of SQL/Python/R to dive in and perform in-depth analytics about your company’s performance and use machine learning to make predictions.
 Also you could utilize their report feature to build a more technical and informative dashboard that other standard BI tools couldn’t offer, and communicate to your audiences with more technical insights.

 Panoply can help speeding up your pipeline

-Panoply is a cloud data warehouse where you can gather data from different data sources (i.e. AWS S3, Google analytics and etc.) easily into one place and then connect to different Business Intelligence tools (i.e. Tableau, Looker, Mode and etc.) for analytics and insights.
+Panoply is a cloud data platform where you can gather data from different data sources (i.e. AWS S3, Google analytics and etc.) easily into one place and then connect to different business intelligence tools (i.e. Tableau, Looker, Mode and etc.) for analytics and insights.

-Panoply offers over 100 integration with data sources and BI tools.
-The best part is Panoply will optimize the query performance for you and you don’t need to worry too much about it.
+Panoply integrates with a ton of top data sources and BI tools.
 With Panoply’s intuitive interface, in only a few clicks and you’ll be able to connect to your databases and BI tools easily and quickly.